crispweed/swapbill_full/README.md

 Note that it can sometimes take a while for new blocks to be mined on the litecoin testnet, depending on whether anyone is actually mining this blockchain (!), and it can then take a while for swapbill transactions to be confirmed.

-Burn transactions are necessary to create swapbill initially, and can also be used if there is no swapbill available, but in most cases (where there is swapbill available for exchange), you should actually prefer to obtain swapbill through the SwapBill trading mechanism, as you'll get a better exchange rate for your host currency this way.
+Burn transactions are necessary to create swapbill initially, but you'll get a better exchange rate for your host currency if you *exchange* host currency for swapbill (see below), and so exchanges for the host currency should be preferred over burns wherever possible.

 ## Aside: committed and in memory transactions